20 Fun Things To Do in Amman, Jordan

 “Welcome to Jordan!”
 That’s how you’re greeted at every corner of Jordan’s capital Amman.
 Whereas many skip Amman on their Jordan itinerary or just do a quick visit of the citadel before leaving to the Dead Sea or Petra, Amman has plenty of things to offer to its visitors.

-I spent a day in Amman (although originally I had planned to stay 2 days but due to a general strike in Belgium, I had to reduce my stay) and want to share with you the top things to do in one day in Amman.
+I spent a day in Amman (although originally I had planned to stay 2 days but due to a general strike in Belgium, I had to reduce my stay) and want to share with you the best things to do in Amman in one day.

 Travel Tips for Amman